joseph-a-levine/authoring/_older/2025-01-14-anthropic-economic-index.md

 The problem is that AI does not move at the speed of economics working papers. https://x.com/polynoamial/status/1888467178879627546?mx=2 Anthropic has not released any "reasoning"{% sidenote "reaso-id" "Such as DeepSeek R1, or OpenAI's o-series." %} models, which are much closer to automation than augmentation.
+Both Acemoglu's original paper and the Anthropic data only on chatbots (ignoring *any* API use), which is at least one step removed from true automation.

-Diffusion!
+The underlying technology continues to get better, and firms are learning how to use it more effectively.